stevetarver/neo4j-play/doc/Ingestion.md

     name = '', ...
 ```

+Notes:

+* Because we will be ingesting a lot of data and referencing the same node multiple times, but we don't know in what order, we have to generate globally unique variable names.

 ### Ingest 5: Merge imperfect data spray

-_Description:_ same as above, but use a session pool to have many workers on the same job.
+_Description:_ same statement structure as above, but use a session pool to have many workers on the same job.

+The `run()` commands return very quickly, but neo4j processing take longer.
+We may be able to avoid wait time by transferring data more quickly.

 ### Ingest 6: CSV